About the Test

-D-dimer testing is often ordered when someone goes to the emergency room with symptoms of a serious condition (e.g., chest pain and difficulty in breathing).
+D-dimer testing is often ordered when someone goes to the emergency room with symptoms of a serious condition such as chest pain and difficulty in breathing.

-A D-dimer test may be ordered when someone has symptoms of deep vein thrombosis, such as:
+A D-dimer test may be ordered when someone has symptoms of DVT, such as: